Harold Prince: Career

 Prince's other commercially unsuccessful musicals included Grind (Tony nomination, 1985), which closed after 71 performances, and Roza (1987).
 However, his production of The Phantom of the Opera eventually became the longest-running show in Broadway history.
 Prince ultimately stopped producing because he "became more interested in directing".
 Kiss of the Spider Woman, which he directed in 1993, received the Tony Award for Best Musical.
 In 1994, Prince became a Kennedy Center Honoree.
 He received a 1995 Tony Award for directing Showboat, and was nominated again for 1999's Parade.

 In 2000, he was awarded the National Medal of Arts.
 In 2006, Prince was awarded a Special Tony Award for Lifetime Achievement in the Theatre.
 In 2007, he directed his last original musical on Broadway, LoveMusik, and on May 20 of that year, he gave the commencement address at Gettysburg College in Gettysburg, Pennsylvania.
-He was presented with the American Academy of Achievement's Golden Plate Award by awards council member and author Toni Morrison at a 2007 ceremony in Washington, D.C.
 In 2008 Prince was the keynote speaker at Elon University's Convocation for Honors celebration.

 Prince co-directed, with Susan Stroman, the 2010 musical Paradise Found.
 The musical features the music of Johann Strauss II as adapted by Jonathan Tunick with lyrics by Ellen Fitzhugh.
 The book was written by Richard Nelson, based on Joseph Roth's novel The Tale of the 1002nd Night.
 The musical premiered at the Menier Chocolate Factory in London on May 19, 2010 and closed on June 26, and starred Mandy Patinkin.

 A retrospective of Prince's work titled Prince of Broadway was co-directed by Prince and Susan Stroman and presented by Umeda Arts Theater in Tokyo, Japan in October 2015.
 The book was written by David Thompson with additional material and orchestrations by Jason Robert Brown.
 Prince was slated to direct The Band's Visit in 2016 but withdrew due to scheduling conflicts.
 Prince of Broadway opened in August 2017 at the Samuel J. Friedman Theatre in New York with a cast featuring Chuck Cooper, Janet Dacal, Bryonha Marie Parham, Emily Skinner, Brandon Uranowitz, Kaley Ann Voorhees, Michael Xavier, Tony Yazbeck, and Karen Ziemba.

+In 2018, Prince announced plans to adapt Alexandra Shiva's 2015 documentary How to Dance in Ohio into a musical along with composers Jacob Yandura and Rebekah Greer Melocik and playwright Bess Wohl.
+After Prince died in 2019, Sammi Cannold took over as the show's director.
+The musical premiered at Syracuse Stage on September 21, 2022 and ran until October 9, 2022 and made its Broadway debut in late 2023.

-In addition to musicals, Prince also directed operas including Josef Tal's Ashmedai, Carlisle Floyd's Willie Stark, Puccini's Madama Butterfly, and a revival of Bernstein's Candide (Tony Award, 1974).
+In addition to musicals, Prince also directed operas including Josef Tal's Ashmedai, Carlisle Floyd's Willie Stark, Gounod's Faust at the Metropolitan Opera in 1990, Puccini's Madama Butterfly, and a revival of Bernstein's Candide (Tony Award, 1974).
 In 1983 Prince staged Turandot for the Vienna State Opera (conductor: Lorin Maazel; with José Carreras and Éva Marton).